• Latest

 Just be there for them, understanding that they will always be different than everyone else.

 2. Encourage social interaction and interaction with others who share similar interests as your child.
-This can help build confidence and self-esteem in your child, as well as provide opportunities for socialization that may not otherwise be available.
+This can help build confidence and self-esteem in your child and provide opportunities for socialization that may not otherwise be available.

 It’s important to remember that children with special needs often have unique talents too!
 Let them show off those skills in a positive way!

-3. Provide plenty of opportunities for physical activity and playtime, even if this means adapting activities slightly, so they’re safe and fun for your child.
+3. Provide plenty of opportunities for physical activity and playtime, even if this means adapting activities slightly to be safe and fun for your child.
 Movement is critical for children’s development, both physically and mentally/psychologically.

 Spending time outside playing games or doing active tasks together is an excellent way to encourage socialization and help your child learn new skills that will help them succeed in life.